 The Chicago Transit Authority’s (CTA) Orange Line offers travelers easy and quick (20 – 30 minutes) access between downtown Chicago and Midway.

 O’Hare Airport – O’Hare International Airport offers more connections to more cities, more often than any other airport worldwide.
 O’Hare was voted the “Best Airport in North America” by readers of Business Traveler International for two consecutive years (1998 and 1999).

 - Adler Planetarium & Astronomy Museum

 - Chicago Cultural Center

 - Chicago Historical Society

-- ECHO at the Chicago Symphony Center
+- Chicago Symphony Center

 - Field Museum of Natural History